ianromieona/phpAjax/README.md

 Those who were searching for ajax listening to php.
 This will be a basic plugin to that.
 Example:
-Download jquery libraryin www.jquery.com include phpAjax.js
+-Download jquery libraryin www.jquery.com
+-include phpAjax.js
 Sample implemetation
+=
 	$(document).ready(function(){
 		$("form").phpAjax({
 			"url":"controller.php",     // php file path